TeMU-BSC/detect-annotations/README.md

 ### Prerequisites

+See prerrequisites.txt file.
-You need to have installed python3 and its base libraries, plus:
+(You need to have installed python3 and its base libraries, plus:
++ spacy
 + pandas
 + datetime
-+ os
-+ time
-+ re
 + shutil
 + numpy
-+ string
-+ unicodedata

 ### Installing